 Silver Dude - season five, episode two (original airdate: 08/09/14)

 - The line "Why, I'm the God of Street Performing!" was changed to "Why, I'm the Dude of Street Performing!".
 WHAT.
 Normally I'd understand this, but they've never had a problem with the word "god" in contexts like this before.. (-sideglance at Adventure Time's Party God-) As a side note, "dude" sounded odd and out-of-place, as if they'd taken it from one of his other lines (I'm guessing they couldn't get his VA back to re-record the line, I dunno).
-Just an odd edit in general, really. -sigh- (Yet again, thanks to Jo Po for pointing this out~)
+Just an odd edit in general, really. -sigh- Also as a note, it seems that no one told the synopsis writers about this, as the episode synopsis (on Sky, at least) still calls him "the God of Street Performing".
+(Yet again, thanks to Jo Po for pointing this out~)

 Benson's Car - season five, episode three (original airdate: 15/05/14)